tcbrindle/stardraft/README.md

 * Real-time editing of maps for debugging and testing of algorithms
 * Implementing video-game related assignments / projects for programming classes

-This project provides the following features for accomplishing this task:
+***StarDraft*** provides the following features for accomplishing this task:
 * An [SFML](https://www.sfml-dev.org/)-based GUI for panning, zooming, and interacting with maps
 * An intuitive ASCII-based map format that is easily human readable in any text editor
 * An easy to use open source framework for implementing your own map analysis / vis tools
+* Cross-platform C++ code that will compile and run in Windows, Linux, or Mac OSX